jaspalsarrah/jaspalsarrah.github.io/_posts/2025-08-21-Predicting-Customer-Loyalty-Using-Machine-Learning.md

 ---
 layout: post
-title: Predicting Customer Loyalty Using Machine Learning
+title: Predicting Customer Loyalty Using Regression techniques
 image: "/posts/supermarket_loyalty_image.jpg"
 tags: [Python, Machine Learning, Decision Tree, Random Forest, Regression]
 ---

-In this post I'm going to using Machine Learning to predict customer loyalty scores based on the information we know about the customer.
+In this post I'm going to be using machine learning algorithms Linear Regression, Decision Trees and Random Forest Trees to find an accurate model to predict customer loyalty scores based on the information we know about the customer.

 ---

+First I will create a dataset that is at customer level and customer loyalty score as well as key features I believe will help predict the customer loyalty score.

+---

-First I will import the required packages
+First I will import the required packages.
+I have chosen pickle as it can save and load objects specific to Python.

 ```ruby
 import pandas as pd